 But that’s going to take more conversation, more engagement, and more people dedicated to making positive change.

-Join us as we open up this work and share our learnings at our first QJI webinar, Putting Quality Jobs on the Menu: A Recipe for Thriving Workers and Thriving Businesses, on April 6th.
-During this discussion, we’ll hear real-world approaches and best practices from people building stronger businesses, who will give owners and operators concrete ideas and tactics for their own operations.
+We shared our learnings at our first QJI webinar, Putting Quality Jobs on the Menu: A Recipe for Thriving Workers and Thriving Businesses, on April 6th, 2022.
+During this discussion, we heard real-world approaches and best practices from people building stronger businesses, who gave owners and operators concrete ideas and tactics for their own operations.

 Together, and with the right tools, we can rebuild the food industry to be better–a place of healthier businesses, thriving workers, and happier customers.
 So, let’s get to work.